 - If your native or primary language is not English, a test to measure your English proficiency is required.
-The department and Graduate School except TOEFL and IELTS examination scores.
-The minimum score for TOEFL is 85 and an overall score of 6.5 with no subsection below 6 for IELTS.
+The department and our Graduate School excepts TOEFL and IELTS examination scores http://grad.stonybrook.edu/admissions/admissions_faqs.php.
+The minimum score for TOEFL is 85 and for IELTS an overall score of 6.5 with no subsection below 6.

-- All official transcripts, recommendation letters (those not uploaded in the Graduate School’s online application system), etc. must be sent to the Department of Technology and Society, College of Engineering and Applied Sciences, Stony Brook, NY 11794-4404, Attention: Masters Applicant Review Committee.
+- All official transcripts, recommendation letters (those not uploaded in the Graduate School’s online application system), etc. must be sent to the Department of Technology and Society, College of Engineering and Applied Sciences, Stony Brook University, Stony Brook, NY 11794-4404, Attention: Masters Applicant Review Committee.

 Prospective M.S. students should follow the application deadlines listed below.

-Technological Systems Management M.S. - Domestic student application deadline August 2, 2017
+a.
+Technological Systems Management M.S. - Domestic student application deadline July 16, 2018

 Summer 2018 Admission (Domestic Students Only)